willwh/osmf/apps/samples/libs/VASTSample/readme.txt

 7. Build the project.
 8. Launch the application from the Run menu.

+NOTE: this sample project requires the MediaFramework project and the VAST project, you will need to import those Flex projects as well in order to build the VASTSample project.

 C. Usage Instructions

 The VASTSample app is a pure AS3 application which loads a VAST document as as preroll or postroll video ad.